 - Paper plates

 Don’t know where to go?
 Churches and schools almost always have food drives this month.
 Feeding America offers a search function that allows you to find community food banks in their network, which delivers 4.3 billion meals each year through food pantries and meal programs.
 A quick Google search using phrases like “local food banks,” “food bank near me,” or “community kitchen for families in need” can also help you find the closest participating meal program this holiday season.

 Making the Most of Your Food Drive Donations

 When shopping for charity, you want to be able to give as much as you can, so you need to get your money’s worth.
 Here’s what works for me:

-Shop at the dollar stores.
-You wouldn’t believe the deal on non-perishable foods and household supplies and families in need aren’t going to be picky about brand names or fancy stores.
+- Shop at the dollar stores.
+You wouldn’t believe the deals you can get on non-perishable foods and household supplies, and families in need aren’t going to be picky about brand names or fancy stores.

-Find inexpensive grocery stores that will honor sales, specials and coupons from other stores and load up.
+- Find inexpensive grocery stores that will honor sales, specials, and coupons from other stores — and load up.
 Many stores will even take double coupons.
-In my town Wal-Mart usually has the lowest prices and they accept competitor’s deals and coupons, so I save a ton by shopping there armed with the weekly flyers from other grocery stores.
+In my town, Wal-Mart usually has the lowest prices and will accept competitors’ deals and coupons, so I save a ton by shopping there armed with the weekly flyers from other grocery stores.

 Most importantly, remember that people are hungry all year round, not just during the holidays.
-Donate whenever you can throughout the year and remember, you don’t have to spend a lot of money or get every single item on the list.
+Donate whenever you can throughout the year and keep in mind that you don’t have to spend a lot of money or get every single item on the list.
 Do what you can.
 Every little bit counts.